CodeChain-io/codechain/docs/asset-management-by-example.rst

     that was minted had a approver, then every time any of those 10000 gold is involved in a transaction, the set approver would have to sign off and approve for the transaction to be successful.

-After Gold has been defined in the scheme, the amount that is minted but belong to someone initially.
+After Gold has been defined in the scheme, the supply that is minted but belong to someone initially.
 In this example, we create 10000 gold for Alice.
 ::

     const mintTx = sdk.core.createAssetMintTransaction({